 Your doctor might suggest a fimbrioplasty procedure if you have blockage in the part of your fallopian tube that’s closest to the ovary.
 This procedure opens the blocked tube and saves tissue known as the fimbriae so that your eggs can move through the tube.

 How it’s done.
 The fimbriae are small projections at the ends of the fallopian tubes that act like fingers to pick up the egg once the ovary releases it.
-Fimbrioplasty is usually done as part of salpingostomy, but in addition to your doctor clearing the blockage in your tube, she will also rebuild the fimbriae.
+Fimbrioplasty is usually done as part of salpingostomy, but in addition to your doctor clearing the blockage in your tube, they will also rebuild the fimbriae.

 Risks.
 You can end up with scarring, or adhesions, on your reproductive organs, and infection is always a possibility.
 Ectopic pregnancy is also more likely if you become pregnant.